Chorss/docker-pgAdmin4/README.md

 Example docker command

+Quick start

+`$ docker run -d -p 5050:5050 chorss/docker-pgadmin4`

 `$ docker run -d -p 5050:5050 -v /home/user/data:/data chorss/docker-pgadmin4`

+**Backup and Restore in pgAdmin4 (pg_dump, pg_restore)**

+To use restore and backup you need to set the path

+`File -> Preferences -> Binary` the paths set to `/usr/bin`

 **Data Storage Outside of the Container**
--

-`-v /my/local/directory:/data` to the docker run command.
  This will store session, configuration and storage.

+`docker run -d -p 5050:5050 -v /home/user/data:/data chorss/docker-pgadmin4`